 PAYMENT LETTERS WITH INSTRUCTIONS TO FOLLOW, IF YOU DID NOT RECEIVE IT

-For security reasons, the IRS plans to mail a letter about the economic impact payment to each taxpayer’s last known address within 15 days after the payment is paid.
-The letter will provide information on how the payment was made and how to report any failure to receive the payment.
+For security reasons, the IRS mails a letter (Notice 1444, Your Economic Impact Payment) about the Economic Impact Payment to each taxpayer’s last known address within 15 days after the payment is paid.
+This letter provides information on how the payment was made and how to report any failure to receive the payment.
+Reminder: Be sure to keep your copy of Notice 1444 for your records.

-If you are unsure if you are receiving a legitimate letter, the IRS urges taxpayers to visit IRS.gov first to protect against scam artists.
+If you are unsure if you received a legitimate letter, the IRS urges you to visit IRS.gov first to protect against scam artists.

 The IRS’s “Get My Payment” application, will help you check your payment status, confirm your payment type, and update your bank info.
 The Get My Payment application will not, however, allow you to change your address.
 To change your address: